-Whether you want to excavate ancient temples, or skeletons of extinct critters like dinosaurs and mammoths, digs all over the world are looking for volunteers to lend a hand and get dirty.
+Whether you want to excavate ancient temples or skeletons of extinct critters like dinosaurs and mammoths, archaeological and paleontological digs all over the world are looking for volunteers to lend a hand and get dirty.

 In exchange for tuition and sweat, participants receive hands-on instruction, room and board, and the deep gratification of contributing to important scientific discoveries.
-Most excavations are strenuous, dirty, and physically challenging, involving walking, squatting, and sometimes tolerating rugged accommodations without electricity, but they attract many passionate people — not just college kids earning credits.
-Crew members tend to range in age from 16 to 80, and some projects even offer opportunities for those with limited mobility.
+Most excavations are strenuous, dirty, and physically challenging, involving walking, squatting, and sometimes tolerating rugged accommodations without electricity, but they attract many passionate people of all ages — not just college kids earning credits.

 Generally taking place in summer with a spring application deadline, projects take place in almost every nation accessible to researchers.
-Here are eight excavation opportunities that are actively seeking adult volunteers for 2019.
+Here are seven excavation opportunities that are actively seeking adult volunteers for 2020.

 1. Biblical archaeology in Israel